skoolkid/skoolkit/sphinx/source/html-templates.rst

 The ``changelog_entry`` is the subtemplate used by the :ref:`t_Reference` full-page template to format each entry on the 'Changelog' page.

-It contains the following identifiers (in addition to the universal identifiers):
+The following identifiers are available (in addition to the universal identifiers):

 * ``description`` - the changelog entry intro text